Born to Spittlecure

 In Westphalia, in the suburb of Übercologne, a girl was born (precisely a century before Joss) named Johanna Desdemann, who joined the Rhenish Missionary Society and embarked for Southwest Africa in 1884.
 There she met, fell for, and repeatedly gave herself to local potentate Kaggen Khoikhoi, who blew a torrid kudu horn (immensely seductive on summer nights) but was scorned as a “Hottentot” by German colonists.
 Johanna made feverish plans to go native in the bush with Kaggen, till she was betrayed by fellow missionary Cunegonde Zimmer and forced to break tryst with her true love!
 Expelled from the Rhenish Society, sobbing into corset covers as she packed her steamer trunk, Johanna could hear Kaggen playing a kudu threnody (not unlike “Goodbye Pork Pie Hat”) that forgave her no-show even as it bade farewell.

 En route to exile in America, Johanna was befriended by kindly Romulus Murrisch.
-They got married on shipboard, settled in Peoria with Rom’s Trotwoody sister, and had a son named Remus whose blue eyes would be passed down to future generations.
+They got married on shipboard, settled in Decatur with Rom’s Trotwoody sister, and had a son named Remus whose blue eyes would be passed down to future generations.
 But when Johanna passed away at three score and ten, she had Kaggen Khoikhoi’s name on her lips and the echo of his kudu horn in her ears.

 Joss seriously wanted to call this epic Toots.

 “TOOTS?
 Are you dedicating it to Carly and Keiko?” asked Vicki.

 They agreed on a more romantic retitling—The Horns of Africa: One Toot Is Not Enough.

 “Now we have to figure out how to get Lamar to pose for the illustrations.”